Employee Disability Accommodation in the Workplace

 When may the University ask questions regarding a disability?

 The ADA strictly limits the circumstances under which the University may ask questions about disability or require medical examinations of employees.
 Such questions and exams are only permitted when the University has a reasonable belief, based on objective evidence, that a particular employee will be unable to perform essential job functions or will pose a direct threat because of a medical condition.
 The University is able to ask questions related to an individual’s disability and require a medical examination of an employee whose medical condition appears to be causing performance or safety problems, or when an employee requests an accommodation.

 How does the University respond when an employee requests an accommodation?

-As a general first step, the employee must provide a diagnosis, prognosis, and details regarding the employee’s limitations.
-The employee will be asked to sign a written authorization allowing the Director of Human Resources or a designee to talk with the employee’s doctor about those issues.
+The disability accommodation process is interactive and requires cooperation and communication between the individual requesting accommodation and the University.
+All parties actively participate in the accommodation process by communicating their needs and interests and attending any meetings that may be necessary to discuss the accommodation request.
+As a general first step, the employee must provide a diagnosis, prognosis, and details regarding the employee’s limitations (see Section Three below).
 The doctor will be provided with a written job description for the employee’s job, if available.
 The University reserves the right to get a second opinion from a doctor selected by the University, at no cost to the employee.